PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 19:57:39
+Last updated: 2024-04-05 19:58:12
-Random Quote: Robb Stark won the war on the battlefield and lost it in a bedchamber.  -  Jaime Lannister
+Random Quote: In Texas, the holy trinity is God, Football and barbecue.
+Not necessarily in that order. - Sheldon Cooper